kohjingyan/sql/05. Titanic/README.md

   ELSE 0)
 ````

-3. We do the same for survivor.
+3. Repeat the process of step 2 for survivor.

 ## Step-by-step Guide